Happy Pi Day, everyone!

 Pi is a number: 3.14 to be exact.
 Well, 3.1415926535897932384626433832795028841971693993751058209749

-Pi continues to fascinate people because even after hundreds of years of studying it, we cannot determine whether there’s a pattern to its digits, or if they are truly random.
-They are likely random, and if that is the case, the digits of pi contain every pattern in existence and will never repeat.
-There’s something beautiful in the idea that circles are perfectly round and enclosed, but what’s needed to define them (pi) is infinite and random.
+Even though people have studied it for hundreds of years, no one has been able to determine if there’s a pattern to pi’s digits.
+Most mathematicians believe the sequence is random and, if that is the case, the digits of pi contain every pattern in existence and will never repeat.
+There’s something beautiful in the idea that circles are perfectly round and enclosed, but that the number that’s needed to define them (pi) is infinite and totally random.